RPOSD Technical Assistance Program (TAP)

 What is TAP?

 The TAP helps public agencies and eligible non-profit organizations gain the skills they need to develop grant proposals, apply for Measure A funding, and once grants are awarded, manage their park projects or programs.
-Click here for resources available now.
+Click here for the main TAP web page, a space that will be continuously updated as the program develops.

 Who Can Apply for TAP?